stl-public-meetings/city-scrapers-stl/README.md

 From building a scraper, you'll gain experience with:

-* how the web works (HTTP requests and responses, reading HTML)
+* How the web works (HTTP requests and responses, reading HTML)
-* writing functions and tests in Python
+* Writing functions and tests in Python
-* version control and collaborative coding (git and Github)
+* Version control and collaborative coding (git and Github)
-* a basic data file format (JSON), working with a schema and data validation
+* A basic data file format (JSON), working with a schema and data validation
-* problem-solving, finding patterns, designing robust code
+* Problem-solving, finding patterns, designing robust code

 ## Contributing